Skip to content

 • landing-ui: The customer-facing storefront application.
 Renders product listings, product details, handles user interactions like adding to cart and checkout.

-• caddy: The reverse proxy and entry point for every store
+• Spg: The reverse proxy and entry point for every store

 • It automatically generates and renews TLS certificates for custom domains configured for stores and forwards traffic internally, typically to the gateway.